hardik-soni12/html-practice/02-text-formatting/notes.md

     h6 ~~ least important.

 ▫️p for paragraphs.
-▫️strong : used for Bold text (semantic)
+▫️strong or b : used for Bold text (semantic)
-▫️em : used for italic text (semantic)
+▫️em or i : used for italic text (semantic)
+▫️u : used for underline text.